-- If a blunt impact occurs like in the Alice and Bob scenario above, a visual effect resembling a bright "blast" or explosion with a zig-zag or pointy wave outline spreading outwards will appear, not unlike a Kung-Fu Sonic Boom.
+- If a blunt impact occurs like in the Alice and Bob scenario above, a visual effect resembling a bright, spiky explosion effect will appear, not unlike a Kung-Fu Sonic Boom.
 Some works may simply portray it as a crown of vertical lines pointing towards the epicenter of the impact (like the kind of lines surrounding a doodle of a sun), cartoony works often add several colorful stars flying out of it, and comic books or strips will include a Written Sound Effect along with it.
 Others place a much bigger "blast" shooting out of the opposite side of the impact on the target (for example, Bob's sad, punchable face) to represent the force of said impact traveling through it.
 Blunt sparks are the most common variant, and can also be used when something unsticks from something else, like a plunger off a wall.

 - Sometimes, piercing someone with a sharp weapon will yield its own kind of hit spark, moving inwards at the same direction as the tip of the weapon.